- St. Johns

 Daytona power attorney Ted Doran's candidate qualifying photo op quite revealing

-I called Doran's private law practice twice before he finally returned my call just after 4 p.m.
+Headline Surfer called Doran's private law practice twice before he finally called back just after 4 p.m.
 Of course, he had bigger media fish to fry with a 5 o'clock appearance on the "Marc Bernier Show" on WNDB Radio.

 How convenient for Doran.
 How convenient for the News-Journal.
 How did each party know what the other was going to do?
 It's par for the course in the new age of local print media.